-Elyria Foundry Holdings LLC has agreed to pay to settle a class action lawsuit related to a data breach that allegedly compromised the personal information of employees, their spouses, and dependents.
+Elyria Foundry Holdings LLC agreed to settle a class action lawsuit alleging a data breach compromised the personal information of employees, as well as their spouses and dependents.
 There are 2,193 individuals included in the settlement class.

 Who can file a claim for a data breach payout?